 Movement Operator, RNZALR, Junior Course

 This is a 30 day course which aims to train RNZALR movement operators to perform the duties of a junior movement controller, junior terminal operator and junior aerial delivery rigger.
 This course with teach you the procedures such as controlling, administering and the various roles for transiting personnel and equipment during terminal operations, for both air and sea ports.
-You will also be tough basic aerial delivery theory and learn to rig aerial delivery containers ready for air drop.
+You will also be taught basic aerial delivery theory and learn to rig aerial delivery containers ready for air drop.

 All training for this trade is conducted out on Linton Camp near Palmerston North.
 It is preferable that personnel applying for this trade are from the Manawatu region.